Supported Integrations

 Connect the integration

 Navigate to Settings → Integrations and authenticate with your external ticketing system.
-See the integration-specific guide for setup details: Jira, Freshservice, ServiceNow, Linear, Zendesk.
+See the integration-specific guide for setup details: Jira, Freshservice, ServiceNow, Salesforce, Linear, Zendesk.

 Configure team mapping